afnog/afnog.github.io/sse/crypto/presentation.md

 * Write a short message to a partner
 * Compute the hash
 * Give the message and hash to your partner to verify
+* Verify the message from your partner

+With a good hash function, it's reasonably safe to compare just the first few characters.

 ---